amplience/dc-extension-bynder/docs/CONFIGURATION.md

 6. SSO / OAUTH is out of scope for using the extension.
 User will login into Bynder using their credentials as this also gives the right permissions for the right user.

-## N Brown Specifics

-These are details specific to for N Brown implementation which may be useful.

-### Commercial

-This integration will be developed at no cost to N Brown Group.
-Amplience will build and support this integration as per the scope.

-N Brown will need access to a Bynder account as per the prerequisites listed in this document to use.

-### Content saved in Amplience

-- By default, we will store ALL information sent by Bynder when selecting an asset.
-This is because Bynder has not yet been implemented by N Brown group and Akamai, and we do not wish to limit options for the integration to be successful.
-- Once N Brown have decided on the information they require, they will be able to update their extension parameters and their content type schema with a contentMapping.
-This will enable N Brown to store the information that they require and minimise the payload to the front end.
-- Content Mapping will be available for all root level properties that are provided back from Bynder.

-### Content rendering (Live, Visualisation and Preview)

-As N Brown plan on serving media from Akamai all rendering of the content should point to URLs from Akamai so that users of the CMS have the most accurate preview when creating content.

-## Support

-Amplience will support this integration for the agreed functionality and scope in this document.
-This included the uptime of the hosted URL of this extension.

-Support notes:

-- Amplience support team will be first line support and triage pull in resources for from Amplience where required
-- Information will be via the Amplience support desk
-- Any Bynder specific issues / feedback will be directed to Bynder support via the customer

 ## Feature requests

 We welcome feature requests at Amplience as they enhance the product for all customers.
 This can be via the feedback bot in the Amplience Dynamic Content interface, via support, via your implementation team (Expert Services), or via your account manager & customer success manager.